Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ## TCP BBR

 The problem with loss-based congestion control algorithms in high latency networks is that due to the `cwnd` growth being proportional to `RTT`, the `cwnd` growth is slow.
-BBR is a rate-based congestion control algorithm, i.e., at any given time, it sends data at a rate independent of current packet losses.
+BBR is a rate-based congestion control algorithm that tries to fix the short-coming.
+In the case of BBR, at any given time, it sends data at a rate independent of current packet losses.
 This is a significant shift from how traditional algorithms based on the AIMD rule, which operated by reducing the sending rate when they observed a packet loss.

 The below figure describes the behavior of BBR, which show that BBR tries to operate at the optimal operating point, which is the Bandwidth delay product (BDP) highlighted in green, vs. the traditional algorithms, which operate at the BDP+Buffer size.